FabianScheidt/group-meeting-locator/prompts.md

 > - The values are normalized to the minimum and maximum sampled point, so that the minimum point will be 0.0 and the maximum will be 1.0

 > Please write a Readme.md file about the app.
 Please mention that it was created in collaboration with ChatGPT.

+> Can you adjust the code to place the marker at the actual geometric median instead of just the average coordinates?